espressif/esp-idf/docs/en/api-guides/build-system.rst

   include($ENV{IDF_PATH}/tools/cmake/idf.cmake)

   # Include ESP-IDF components in the build, may be thought as an equivalent of
-  # add_subdirectory() but with some additional procesing and magic for ESP-IDF build
+  # add_subdirectory() but with some additional processing and magic for ESP-IDF build
   # specific build processes.
   idf_build_process(esp32)